 Related: Getting out of Auto Mode

 If you don’t know how to change your drive mode, check your camera’s user guide to locate the button that controls it.
-Note that it might be called something else depending on the camera you’re using, eg. Canon call it AI-Servo and Nikon call it AS-C.
+Note that it might be called something else depending on the camera you’re using — i.e., Canon calls it AI-Servo, and Nikon calls it AS-C.

-As long as your chosen focus point is covering the spot you want to focus on, the camera will recompose every time your subject moves out of focus.
+As long as your chosen focus point covers the spot you want to focus on, the camera will recompose every time your subject moves out of focus.

 Related: Take Sharp Photos of Moving Subjects

-A BIG thank you to Heidi for her contribution and beautifully organic maternity photos!
-Heidi works in and around the Gold Coast in Australia, and you can check her out at House of H Photos.
+A BIG thank you to Heidi for her contribution and beautifully organic maternity photos with a toddler!
+Heidi works in and around the Gold Coast in Australia, and you can check her amazing pictures at Heidi Talic Photography.